Bank of Canada Holds Rates Steady Acknowledging Economic Slowdown

 Rate Hikes Off The Table With Weak Q2 GDP Growth In Canada.

-General Leslie Blais 5 Sep
+General 5 Sep

 Rate hikes are definitely off the table